The solution of the Loewy-Radwan conjecture: Structure of some special spaces

-In the {{}next} lemma we will need {{} the following} simple observation. {Recall that by definition $V_0$ and $V_{\infty}$ belong to $F_m(X)$, so all members of $V_0$ and $V_{\infty}$ have at most $k$ distinct eigenvalues.}

-\begin{lemma} Let $l\ge k$ be the smallest index with the property that some {{} row $b^T= $} {with $b_l\ne 0$} equals the NE corner of a member of {$V_0'(n)$ {{}(with the convention $l=n+1$ if $b$ is always zero)}.} Furthermore, let $c= $ be an arbitrary SW corner of a member of $V_0(-n)$.
+\begin{lemma} Let $l\ge k$ be the smallest index with the property that some {{} row $b^T= $} {with $b_l\ne 0$} equals the upper-right corner of a member of {$V'(1)$ {(with the convention $l=n+1$ if $b$ is always zero)}.} Furthermore, let $c= $ be an arbitrary lower-left corner of a member of $V(-1)$.
 Then $c_q=0$ for all $q\ge l$. \end{lemma}